Welcome to the New MarkLogic Media Community!

 - Click a cast member (John Belushi maybe?) and you can not only see all the sketches he was in, but every character he played!

 - From that screen, do a search.
 “Samurai” should do nicely.
 Instead of search results, you get topics—the characters, cast members, collections and of course, actual sketches.

 - If it seems like you’re exploring connections in a semantic data set, that’s because you are!

-If you haven’t sucked up enough time exploring this great data, you can get the full experience with the SNL app and also see custom recommendations that tee up a series of sketches and let you swipe by them.
-It’s what the NBC folks called a mix of Tinder and Pandora … and it really is addictive.
+The full experience was available with an SNL app where you could also see custom recommendations that teed up a series of sketches and let you swipe by them.
+It’s what the NBC folks called a mix of Tinder and Pandora … and it really was addictive.

 Since then, semantics has spread to every part of media from better delivering semantics at BSI to creating context for tax and accounting at Wolters Kluwer … but those are also stories for another day!